 Submit a Letter of Intent (LOI) to express your interest in applying for this grant.
 The letter should include the name of your organization, the contact person (title and phone) and a short description of your proposed program.

+Please email the LOI to communitybenefit@uchicagomedicine.org by Wednesday, April 5, 2023, 5PM CST.
 Proposals submitted without an LOI or with a late LOI will not be considered for funding.
-Please email the Letter of Intent to communitybenefit@uchospitals.edu by Tuesday, February 25, 2020, 5pm CST.